GiulioSP/giuliBIOF501Project/README.md

 ## Background and motivation

-Antimicrobial resistance (AMR) is the phenomenon of bacteria evolving resistance to antibiotic medications (aka. antimicrobials).
+Antimicrobial resistance (AMR) is the phenomenon of bacteria evolving resistance to antibiotic medications (aka. antimicrobial).
 It can occur from mutations in the chromosome, or from acquisition of plasmids that confer such resistance.
 Since N. gonorrhoeae easily acquires new plasmids, it frequently develops resistance, creating the need for active genomic monitoring of this organism to inform which antibiotics to use as front-line treatments.

-For instance, in May 2025 the Canadian province of British Columbia updated it's guidelines to establish Ceftriazxone (CRO) as the preferred treatment due to growing resistance to the previous regimen, which consisted of the combination Cefixime (CFX) and either the tetracycine Doxycycline (TET) or Azythromycin (AZI).
+For instance, in May 2025 the Canadian province of British Columbia updated it's guidelines to establish Ceftriazxone (CRO) as the preferred treatment due to growing resistance to the previous regimen, which consisted of the combination Cefixime (CFX) and either Doxycycline (TET) or Azythromycin (AZI).
 [3]

 The presence of resistance genes in plasmids can be challenging to detect directly because plasmids are more difficult to sequence compared to the bacterial genome.
 This is due to plasmids being smaller and more dynamic, so the computational step of alignment requires a high sequencing depth.
 Luckily, AMR plasmids have a slight fitness cost to bacteria, so some chromosome mutations are selected for to compensate.
 Therefore, variants in some chromosome regions can help predict AMR, just not in a straightforward way.
 Furthermore, chromosome mutations that confer resistance (not in a plasmid) can be detected directly.